edwinm/bitstorm.org/weblogdata/weblog/2020-4/Practical_CSS_variables.md

 }
 ```

-Now only changing `-â€‹-theme-hue` from, for example
+Now only changing `--theme-hue` from, for example
 120 (green) to 0 (red), will also change the style of `.themed-box`,
 including all variations on that color.